yaourdt/tasmota-to-mgos/README.md

 something unexpected fails, your device may be bricked, unless you know how to flash a new firmware over a wired connection.

+⚠ Specifically, you currently should't use this for Shelly PlugS (due to this [known issue](https://github.com/yaourdt/tasmota-to-mgos/issues/3)).

 There are two versions with different bootloader configuration locations.
 The default location in Mongoose OS is `0x7000`, but some devices use `0x1000` instead.
 Be careful to pick the appropriate version, or the device will be